-- 4) Lack of Clear Economic Development Goals in the Comprehensive Plan The current plan does not include an economic development element, although economic development objectives and policies are included into the Future Land Use element (e.g., Objective 1-3.2).
-If the city elects to do a full plan update in 2016, we recommend that the city consider incorporating an economic development element in the comprehensive plan.
-While the 2011 Economic Development Plan contains the city's economic development mission, goals and strategic objectives, that plan is a short term strategy (3-year action plan). - 5) Choice between Form-Based and Conventional Regulations
+Addressing the Lack of Clear Economic Development Goals in the Comprehensive Plan

+The current plan does not include an economic development element, although economic development objectives and policies are included into the Future Land Use element (e.g., Objective 1-3.2).
+WRT recommends that the city consider incorporating an economic development element in the comprehensive plan.
+While the 2011 Economic Development Plan contains the city's economic development mission, goals and strategic objectives, that plan is a short term strategy (3-year action plan).
+A longer term economic development vision, fully integrated and coordinated with a land use, mobility and community services strategy, should be developed as part of the city-wide visioning process.

+Choosing between Form-Based and Conventional Regulations